Remove Cherry Stains, Black Cherry Stain And Cherry Juice Stains

 Removing Cherry And Cherry Juice Stains From Upholstery

-Step 1: Scrape off any excess cherry from the upholstery, or blot up any excess cherry juice, being careful not to spread the stain further.
+Step 1: Scrape off any excess cherry from the upholstery, or blot up any excess juice, being careful not to spread the spot further.

 Step 2: Mix a solution of two cups cool water and one tablespoon dishwashing liquid.